Have you even done the school holidays properly if you haven’t done baking with kids?

 The kids love making (and eating) this chocolate cake and everyone was well impressed with their decoration!

 I would definitely recommend the BeRo Recipe book as there’s loads of simple cakes and biscuit recipes to do with the kids.
+We have adapted the cookie recipe to create these amazingly chewy and chocolatey cookies.

 As you’re in the baking mood, why not check out my other recipes?